FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 2. For the first **Change** node Set `msg.payload` to `global.income` and `msg.topic` to "income" and give it name "retrive income".
 For the second **Change** node, set `msg.payload` to `global.expense` and `msg.topic` to "expense" and give that second change node name "retrive expense".

 !["Screenshot displaying the change node retrieving income data from global context"](./images/exploring-dashboard-2-widgets-chart-widget-retrieve-income-change-node.png "Screenshot displaying the change node retrieving income data from global context"){data-zoomable}
+_Screenshot displaying the change node retrieving income data from global context_

 !["Screenshot displaying the change node retrieving expense data from global context"](./images/exploring-dashboard-2-widgets-chart-widget-retrieve-expense-change-node.png "Screenshot displaying the change node retrieving expense data from global context"){data-zoomable}
+_Screenshot displaying the change node retrieving expense data from global context_

 3. Drag a **Split** node onto the canvas.
 4. Drag the **Change** node onto the canvas and set `msg.payload.amount` to the JSONata expression `$number(payload.amount)` and give it name "Convert amount to number".

 !["Screenshot displaying the change node converting amount to number"](./images/exploring-dashboard-2-widgets-chart-widget-convert-amount-to-number-change-node.png "Screenshot displaying the change node converting amount to number"){data-zoomable}
+_Screenshot displaying the change node converting amount to number_

 5. Drag a **Join** node onto the canvas, select mode as **reduced expression**, and set the **Reduce exp** to `$A + payload.amount`.
 Set Initial value to `0`, and **Fix-up exp** to `$A`.
 Give this **join** node the name "Calculate total".
 This function operates similarly to using the javascript reduce method on an array to calculate the sum of its values. `$A` stores the accumulated value, and with every incoming message payload, it adds the `payload.amount` value to it, for more details on this refer to the [core node docs on join node](/node-red/core-nodes/join/).

 !["Screenshot displaying the join node calculating the total income and expense data"](./images/exploring-dashboard-2-widgets-chart-widget-calculate-total-join-node.png "Screenshot displaying the join node calculating the total income and expense data"){data-zoomable}
+_Screenshot displaying the join node calculating the total income and expense data_

 7. Drag an another join node onto the canvas set mode to manual, combine each to complete message, to create to array and After a number of message parts to 2 and give it name "combine two objects into array".

 !["Screenshot displaying the join node combining the income and expense object into the array"](./images/exploring-dashboard-2-widgets-chart-widget-retrieve-combine-object-join-node.png "Screenshot displaying the join node combining the income and expense object into the"){data-zoomable}
+_Screenshot displaying the join node combining the income and expense object into the array_

 7. Connect the output of the **ui-event** widget to the input of the **Change** node named "Retrieve Income" and "Retrieve Expense".
 Then, connect the outputs of the "Retrieve Income" and "Retrieve Expense" **Change** nodes to the input of the **Split** node.